Eataly: History

 In April 2019, Eataly opened its first location in Paris, France.
-It is located in the center of the French capital in the Marais neighborhood, between the Place des Émeutes-de-Stonewall (Stonewall Riots square) and the rue Sainte-Croix-de-la-Bretonnerie, in Le Marais (4th arrondissement).
+It is located in the center of the French capital in the Marais neighborhood, between the Place des Émeutes-de-Stonewall (Stonewall Riots Square) and the rue Sainte-Croix-de-la-Bretonnerie, in Le Marais (4th arrondissement).

 The autumn of 2019 saw Guerra depart Eataly for an executive leadership position at LVMH.
 Guerra's replacement was Nicola Farinetti, son of founder Oscar Farinetti.

-On November 13, 2019, Eataly opened a 50,000-square-foot store in Toronto, Canada in the Manulife Centre on Bloor Street.
+On November 13, 2019, Eataly opened a 50,000 sqft store in Toronto, Canada, in the Manulife Centre on Bloor Street.

-On December 9, 2020, Early opened a 48,000-square-foot store in Dallas, Texas at NorthPark Center.
+On December 9, 2020, Eataly opened a 40,000 sqft store in Dallas, Texas, at NorthPark Center.

 Eataly announced the dissolution of its franchise in Moscow due to the Russian military invasion of Ukraine on 30 March 2022.

 In September 2022, the UK investment firm Investindustrial VII LP became Eataly's owner by acquiring a majority 52% of its shares for 200 million euros.

-On November 2, 2023, Eataly opened its second Toronto location at Sherway Gardens shopping mall with 25,000 square feet of space.
-On May 30, 2024, it opened its third Toronto location at Shops at Don Mills with 9,800 square feet.
-A fourth Toronto location is expected to open in 2025 at the Eaton Centre.
+On November 2, 2023, Eataly opened its second Toronto location at Sherway Gardens shopping mall with 25,000 sqft of space.
+On May 30, 2024, it opened its third Toronto location at Shops at Don Mills with 9800 sqft.
+A fourth Toronto location opened on November 25, 2025, at the Eaton Centre, spanning 25,000 sqft across two levels.
+It is also the only city with at least four locations after New York City.

 Eataly severed ties with its São Paulo store in December 2023.
 The franchise holder continued to operate the store without permission until August 2025 when a court order closed the branch.